Wilhelm Bleek: Death

-Bleek died in Mowbray on 17 August 1875, aged 48, and was buried in Wynberg Anglican cemetery in Cape Town along with his two infant children, who had died before him.
-His all-important work recording the ǀXam language and literature was continued and expanded by Lucy Lloyd, fully supported by his wife Jemima.
+Bleek, who had contracted tuberculosis already in the late 1850s, died of a chest hemorrhage died in Mowbray on 17 August 1875, aged 48, and was buried in Wynberg Anglican cemetery in Cape Town along with his two infant children, who had died before him.
+His all-important work recording the ǀxam language and literature was continued and expanded by Lucy Lloyd, fully supported by his wife Jemima.
 In his obituary in the South African Mail of 25 August 1875, he was lauded in the following terms: "As a comparative philologist he stood in the foremost rank, and as an investigator and authority on the South African languages, he was without peer."

-Bleek collection
+Bleek & Lloyd collection

-The Bleek collection is an archive of papers about the San people by Bleek, his daughter Dorothea, Lucy Lloyd, and G. W. Stow.
+The Bleek collection, now called Bleek & Lloyd collection, is an archive of papers about the San people by Bleek, his daughter Dorothea, Lucy Lloyd, and G. W. Stow.
 It also includes photographic albums.
 These materials are held at the University of Cape Town Libraries and in the special collections of the South African Library, also in Cape Town.
 In 1997 this archive was added by UNESCO to its Memory of the World international register, recognising it as documentary heritage of global importance.

+Since 2006 the collection has been made available digitally as the ǃkhwe ta ǀxōë: Digital Bleek and Lloyd collection.
+It has been extended in multiple iterations and currently includes manuscript dictionaries, correspondence, photographs, drafts of publications, various research materials and other documents related to the Bleek and Lloyd families.

+Legacy

+Although Wilhelm Bleek has been acclaimed for his foundational role in South African linguistics and ethnography and particularly his documentation of San language and culture, his legacy is increasingly being examined through a more critical lens.
+Andrew Banks argues that there is a need to confront his embedded 19th-century racial theories, evolutionary biases, and editorial censorship that sanitized Indigenous narratives.
+Modern scholars now work to deconstruct and reclaim the limited and biased view of Khoi and San culture promoted by his work.